 Watch below for my tour around our Seaside apartment.
 The seaside villas are located really close to the main Skyline pavilion.
 We were also just a short walk from the splash park and restaurants.
 There is also a touring park that you can take your caravan to at Butlins, Skegness.

 Entertainment is something Butlins do really well and there’s always plenty of it on offer.
-There’s puppet shows at puppet square in the Skyline Pavilion.
-Shows on a big stage in the Skyline Pavilion (they had the Teletubbies, Mr. Men, Sing a longs and more while we were there).
-In Reds there’s an early evening tots disco, evening child friendly shows plus daytime activities.
-At centre stage, in the Skyline. they have daytime and night time shows.
+There are puppet shows at puppet square in the Skyline Pavilion.
+Shows on a big stage in the Skyline Pavilion (they had the Teletubbies, Mr Men, Sing a long and more while we were there).
+In Reds, there’s an early evening tots disco, evening child-friendly shows plus daytime activities.
+At centre stage, in the Skyline. they have daytime and nighttime shows.
 We saw Dangermouse and Whittington rocks during our stay.
 Sometimes there’s so much on you have to prioritise what you want to see.

 Whittington rocks was a pantomime and it was very enjoyable.
 Jamie loved the Mr Men and seeing the Skyline gang in the pavilion.

 When we were there they had a couple of entertainment chaps wandering around dressed up in various guises.
 They were very amusing and friendly to the guests.
 Jamie loved them and followed them about as much as he could.

 Reason #3 – Great fairground rides at no extra cost